Life Coaching - What are the Benefits?

 Coaching combines philosophies, theories, and evidence-based interventions and techniques from a variety of fields, including behavioural medicine, positive psychology, sociology, business leadership and management, and sports performance psychology.
 [1,4]

-Coaching has grown in popularity among business professionals and individuals as a means of enhancing performance, managing stress, and achieving professional and personal goals.
+Coaching has gained popularity among business professionals and individuals as a means of enhancing performance, managing stress, and achieving both professional and personal goals.
 [5,6]

-Almost all forms of coaching share several characteristics, such as the underlying assumption that people have an inherent capacity for growth and development, as well as the ability to construct their own solutions, rather than simply analysing the problems.
+Almost all forms of coaching share several characteristics, such as the underlying assumption that people have an inherent capacity for growth and development, as well as the ability to construct their solutions rather than simply analysing the problems.
 [1]

 Coaching can be defined in a number of different ways, including:

-Coaching is the art of assisting you in improving your performance, learning, and self-development.
+• Coaching is the art of helping you improve your performance, learn, and develop as an individual.
 [9]

 What is Life Coaching?

-As with health coaching, life coaching is a client-centred approach that focuses on assisting you in identifying and overcoming obstacles, and sustaining long-term behavioural changes consistent with your personal values, purpose, and goals.
+As with health coaching, life coaching is a client-centred approach that focuses on helping you identify and overcome obstacles and sustain long-term behavioural changes consistent with your personal values, purpose, and goals.
 [10]

 What is the Role of a Life Coach?

-The role of the life coach is to develop a therapeutic cooperative relationship to create a safe and open environment in which you can reach your full potential.
+The role of the life coach is to develop a therapeutic, cooperative relationship, creating a safe and open environment in which you can reach your full potential.

-The life coach aims to facilitate hope by assisting you in clarifying and pursuing your goals in a variety of life domains while helping you to change your perception of your ability to achieve your goals.
+The life coach aims to facilitate hope by assisting you in clarifying and pursuing your goals across various life domains, while helping you change your perception of your ability to achieve them.
 [11]

 The life coach employs their skills and techniques to help you make purposeful behavioural changes while helping you to identify and foster your strengths to enhance your personal and/or professional life experiences.
 [10]